 Connect to GraphStudio through “Open Solution Via Domain” from the cloud portal.

 On the Load Data tab, click the Load button to load the sample dataset.

 On the Write Query tab, click the Install button to install the sample queries.

 Now you can run queries on the starter kit's sample data.
 Please visit tigergraph.com/starterkits to watch the overview video for each starter kit.

 A: TigerGraph Cloud is instance-based and offers an administrator portal to monitor the performance and health of each machine instance.

 A: TigerGraph Cloud will provide teams with the flexibility to use the cloud vendor of their choice, so there will be no vendor lock-in.
-For the first version, TigerGraph Cloud offers instances on the AWS platform.
+Currently, TigerGraph Cloud offers instances on the AWS platform.
 More cloud platforms are coming soon.
-If you require immediate assistance to manage TigerGraph on another cloud provider, please contact firstname.lastname@example.org.
+If you require immediate assistance to manage TigerGraph on another cloud provider, please contact email@example.com.

 A: Yes, TigerGraph supports TigerGraph cloud users.
 See the Support Policy terms at https://www.tigergraph.com/support-policy/

 A: The TigerGraph GraphStudio™ UI (User Interface) provides an intuitive, browser-based interface that helps users get started quickly with graph-based application development tasks: designing a graph schema, creating a schema mapping, loading data, exploring the graph, and writing GSQL queries.

 A: TigerGraph uses GSQL, the query language designed for fast and scalable graph operations and analytics.
 GSQL’s similarity to SQL, high-level syntax, Turing completeness, and built-in parallelism brings faster performance, faster development and the ability to describe any algorithm.